-Bicycle parking for visitors does not need to be secure and should be installed in visible locations along Lakeshore Road on the sidewalk as post and ring (or similar) type racks.
+Bicycle parking for visitors does not need to be secure and should be installed in visible locations along Lakeshore Road on the sidewalk as post and ring (or similar) type racks, and bike shelters in appropriate locations.
 Locating the visitor parking along the street frontage will improve access for people who wish to cycle to stores and services along Lakeshore Road.